seananderson/glmm-course/18-extras-summary.md

 Paraphrasing: "You have to make decisions... you have to buy into a model and check it "

 Terminology - why Gelman refuses to call them random effects.

+What to plot - some examples

+How to write model

+P values - lme4 help document, listserv link, wiki

+GAMMs

+Random fields and GP - ICES paper and books

+Best textbooks and papers on topics: emd, Gelman and hill, Statistical Rethinking, Zuur, Zuur zero inflation, BDA